Zantac Lawsuit Attorneys

 FDA Recalls Zantac due to its “Risk to Public Health”

-Yesterday, in a major development in the Zantac cancer litigation, the FDA issued a press release announcing a recall of all Zantac and all other ranitidine products from the market, citing “new FDA studies ‘that show a risk to public health.
+In a major development in the Zantac cancer litigation, the FDA announced a recall of all Zantac and other ranitidine products from the market, citing “new FDA studies ‘that show a risk to public health.
 You can read the FDA’s press release here.

 Although the FDA is late in acting, the FDA’s recall is a positive step forward in stopping the harm that has been caused by this dangerous drug for the last 40 years.
-The dangerous drug attorneys at Hare Wynn are assisting people who have sustained injuries as a result of using Zantac.
+The dangerous drug attorneys at Hare, Wynn, Newell & Newton are assisting people who have sustained injuries as a result of using Zantac.
 Zantac, a medication that is available through prescription or over-the-counter, has been associated with the increased risk of cancer development.
 If you regularly used Zantac and have been diagnosed with cancer, call our Zantac lawsuit attorneys at (855) 965-1688 to schedule a free consultation and learn how we can help your claim.

 Zantac And Its Uses